datanav/docs/hub/roadmap.rst

 This will be built on top of reusable connectors, and support connectors that use OAuth2 flows as well as services with simpler API key credentials.

 .. note::
-  :ref:`Management Console <management_console>` is now available.
+  Support for :ref:`multitenancy <multitenancy-feature>` is now available.
 Contact support@sesam.io for more information about pricing and how to set it up.

 .. _roadmap_property_lineage: